 You can build a system to do it yourself, but this is expensive and time-consuming, and you’ll have to fix it if it breaks.
 Blockchains are complicated beasts, after all.
 Or you could use The Graph, an indexing protocol that corrals information on blockchains—decentralized networks—to make data easy to sift through.

 Think of The Graph like a network of decentralized APIs for Web 3.0 projects.
 APIs let you query any piece of information by scraping public databases.
 Most websites have them, including Wealthsimple.
-The Graph lets blockchain protocols automatically query data from other projects, such as Ethereum or the InterPlanetary File System—a decentralized web hosting service.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+The Graph lets blockchain protocols automatically query data from other projects, such as Ethereum or the InterPlanetary File System—a decentralized web hosting service.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 The Graph calls these decentralized APIs “subgraphs,” and applications can use these subgraphs via GraphQL, a blockchain querying language produced by The Graph.
 Subgraphs are stored on IPFS.
 As of September 2021, several major blockchain projects use The Graph, including decentralized finance networks Sushi, Curve, Synthetic, and RAI.
 Combined, these protocols manage billions of dollars worth of cryptocurrencies.